Harcourts International: Operations

-Headquartered in Auckland, Harcourts has 8,500 real estate professionals across 908 office locations.
 In 2023, Harcourts transacted $50 billion worth of property and as of 2024, it has $58.8 billion worth of property under management.
-Harcourts' average sales consultant star rating is 4.7/5, and its client Net Promoter Score is 70.0.
-Additionally, Harcourts' brand awareness and consideration rate is 85%.
 The company manages over 106,000 properties.
-It facilitated the settlement of $1.2 billion in home loans through its finance partners.

 Brands

-The company operates several brands, including Harcourts (residential sales and property management), NAI Harcourts (commercial sales and property investment management specialists), Nutrien Harcourts (rural regional sales and property management specialists), Mortgage Express (financial services) and Harcourts Foundation (the charitable arm of Harcourts).
-The Harcourts Academy provides courses for sales, management and administration for the real estate industry, which later became.
+The company operates several brands, including Harcourts (residential sales and property management), NAI Harcourts (commercial sales and property investment management specialists), Nutrien Harcourts (rural regional sales and property management specialists), Harcourts Foundation (the charitable arm of Harcourts) and Harcourts Academy.